2015-2016 MRS/OSA Congressional Science and Engineering Fellowship

 - A resume, no longer than two pages, providing information about educational background, professional employment, community and professional activities, public policy and legislative experience, and committee and advisory group appointments, plus one additional page for professional publications and presentations.
 Resumes should be tailored to address the qualifications described in the "Criteria" section above.

 - A statement of up to 1,000 words addressing the applicant’s interest in the fellowship, career goals, contributions the applicant believes he or she can make as an MRS/OSA Fellow to the legislative process and what the applicant wants to learn from the experience

 - Three signed letters of reference sent directly to firstname.lastname@example.org, specifically addressing the applicant's ability to work on Capitol Hill.
 Letters of reference should be emailed directly to email@example.com by the deadline and must be in PDF format, on official letterhead and include an electronic or scanned signature.
 Letters of reference should not be sent by the candidate themselves.

-MRS/OSA applications are required to be mailed or emailed to:
+MRS/OSA applications are required to be mailed or emailed by January 2, 2015, to:

 Government Relations Specialist